scottmillers/Terraform/resource-lookup.md

-# How to reference resources not in your state file
+# How to reference resources in other Terraform projects

 I often need to lookup existing AWS resources.
-My prefered option is to use Terragrunt since has the concept of a dependency.
-This will ensure that the module you are calling will be run after the module you are depending on.
-You can have that module output the resource you need to lookup and then use that as input to the module you are calling.
+My preferred option is to use the Terragrunt `dependency`.

 ## Terragrunt Options

 In Terragrunt you can set a dependency on another module.
 This will ensure that the module you are calling will be run after the module you are depending on.
 You can have that module output the resource you need to lookup and then use that as input to the module you are calling.

+Here is the process:

 1. Set a dependency on another module

     In the example below the `subnet` depends on the `vpc`.
-The `vpc` will output the `vpc_id` which the `subnet` module will use.
+The `vpc` will output the `vpc_id` which the `subnet` module will use this vpc_id as a input parameter.

     ```
     # terragrunt.hcl in the subnet directory